Ozzie Albies Player Props: Braves vs. Astros

-The Atlanta Braves, including Ozzie Albies and his .538 slugging percentage in past 10 games, including five extra-base hits but no homers), take on starting pitcher Framber Valdez and the Houston Astros at Truist Park, Saturday at 7:20 PM ET.
+Ozzie Albies -- with a slugging percentage of .641 in his past 10 games, including four home runs -- will be in action for the Atlanta Braves versus the Houston Astros, with Cristian Javier on the hill, on April 23 at 1:35 PM ET.

-In his previous game, he went 1-for-3 with a double and two RBI against the Astros.
+In his previous game, he notched a home run while going 2-for-4 against the Astros.

 Ozzie Albies Game Info & Props vs. the Astros